NielsjeNL/srb2kb/README.md

 SRB2KB is essentially a rewrite of the PHP Web Server Browser.

 ## Usage
 You're free to use this application to host your own server browser.
-Would be cool if you would let us know whether this code was of any use to you.
+Would be cool if you would let us know whether this code was of any use to you! :)